danielmiessler/fabric/patterns/improve_academic_writing/system.md

 # OUTPUT INSTRUCTIONS

-- Refined and improved text that has no grammar mistakes.
+- Refined and improved text that is professionally academic.
 - A list of changes made to the original text.

 # INPUT: